Alisa Breetz, M.A., PhD

 Amanda graduated with a Bachelor's degree in Social Work from Hood College.
 She went on to get her Master's in clinical social work with concentrations in mental health and substance abuse.
 While in graduate school she provided individual and group therapy at an outpatient substance abuse treatment center in Frederick, MD.
 Just after graduating she moved to Honduras to be a volunteer resource teacher for eight months.

 Amanda also currently works at the John L. Gildner Regional Children and Adolescents (JGL-RICA) in Rockville, MD.
 Amanda received training in DBT while at RICA.
-She provides group, family and individual therapy for children with emotional disabilities including, but not limited to autism spectrum disorders, major depressive disorders, generalized anxiety disorders, conduct disorders and attention deficit hyperactivity disorder.
+She provides group, family and individual therapy for children with emotional disabilities including, but not limited to autism spectrum disorders, major depressive disorders, generalized anxiety disorders, conduct disorders attention deficit hyperactivity disorder.
 Amanda also leads DBT multi-family skills groups and DBT graduate groups.
 She has been working at JLG-RICA and providing DBT services for three years.

 Hope Qi, LGSW